seroneymatoke/seroneymatoke/README.md

 - A passionate Backend Developer developer
 - Playing CTF's at spare time
 - Currently learning Data Engineering and DevOPS
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)
+- I’m currently open for a new job opportunity

 <br><br>